geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Pursue your way, and trust to Ariel's care."

-Cheer'd by the friendly voice, the nymphs obey ;
+Cheer'd by the friendly voice, the nymphs obey;
-Their steeds, spontaneous, take the destin'd way ; And, when a secret fear their looks betray'd,
+Their steeds, spontaneous, take the destin'd way;
+And, when a secret fear their looks betray'd,
 Thus Leonora cheers each drooping maid.